giulios123/murdoku/README.md

 - **Browse and filter** the archive by stars, board size, solved status and — on desktop — theme and property.
 - **Rate once per case** after solving it: one to five stars plus up to two properties — *easy, hard, creative, confusing, fair, gripping, tricky, well built*.
 Cases that are unique but beyond the deduction engine are auto-tagged *trial & error* (the hint button can't help there).
 - **Light on your data plan.** The archive syncs incrementally and stays fully playable offline from its local cache — only rating and uploading need a connection.

 ---

+## The paper edition (PDF)

+Some cases deserve a pencil.
+The **printer button** in a case's header (on phones: in the board's **?** legend sheet) turns any mystery into a one-page **A4 case sheet**: the crime scene in full game graphics, every suspect's dossier with portrait and testimony, a clean **black-and-white deduction grid** to solve on — and a *"The murderer is …"* line to fill in with a flourish.
+Always the unsolved case, always one page, fully offline; on Android it goes straight to the share sheet.

+---